19 July, 2022| SEO|11 minutes

 Locate critical SEO issues

-What it means is that an incredible piece of content can get completely overlooked if it’s riddled with background SEO issues that you might not even know exist if you are not looking at the technical side of your website.
+What it means is that an incredible piece of content can get overlooked entirely if it’s riddled with background SEO issues that you might not even know exist if you are not looking at the technical side of your website.

 Monitor your ranking progress